-Now more than ever before, your help can effect change.
+Now, more than ever before, your help can effect change.
 You can make a difference by supporting our mission to provide students with the tools and experience for creating just and sustainable communities around the world.
-Your thoughtfulness in making a gift today to Green Mountain College will demonstrate your belief in our hard work to best prepare students for addressing the urgent challenges facing our society.

-Green Mountain College community members have played a role in GMC’s evolution that has led us to national recognition as the #1 college for sustainability leadership in all that we do both inside and outside the classroom.
-Thank you for being a member of a community of supporters who stayed engaged as GMC adapted to the needs of our time.
-You can continue to be inspired and engaged by visiting the pages our website to learn more.
+Green Mountain College community members, like Tom and Ina Johnson, have played a role in GMC’s evolution that has led the College to national recognition as the #1 college for sustainability leadership in all that we do both inside and outside the classroom.

 Jule Purvis, aged 89, lives in Belhaven, N.C., on the mainland across Pamlico Sound from Cape Hatteras in the home his grandfather built.
 But his travels in the military and his career at General Electric took him many places before he and his wife, the late Barbara “Bunny” Louise Gedrow Purvis ’50, finally moved there in 1995.